Think You Can’t Afford Adoption? Here Are 10 Surprising Ways to Pay for It

-Fast forward 29 years: I have 10 children, six of whom are adoptees.
+Fast forward a few decades: I have 10 children, six of whom are adoptees.
 I’m also the founder and CEO of an adoption agency; in all, I’ve been a part of over 1,200 adoptions.

 In my many years as both an adoptive mom and an adoption professional, I’ve found that the high cost of adopting a child is one of the biggest fears many prospective adoptive parents have.

 Yes, it’s true: Adopting a child can be expensive.
 Depending on the specifics of your adoption, fees can range anywhere from $0 to over $40,000.

 But, pricy as adoption can be, it’s not impossible.